Maktor/Milestone-2-NCSTATE-Bootcamp/README.md

 # BUDGET TRACKER
 Welcome to this MERN Application!

-NCSU Bootcamp Milestone 2 Project
+This application is developed by NCSU Bootcamp students for their Milestone Project #2

 # DEMO
 http://google.com (CHANGE)